fbpx

 3. ‘You do’ where the focus is on ensuring learners are now able to carry out the new skill independently.

-Once learners can use the new skill independently, our ‘Spaced Practice Resources’ allow them to ‘Do It Again’ (and again…), practicing the skill so that they can use it with confidence in real life.
+Once learners can use the new skill independently, our ‘Spaced Practice Resources’ allow them to ‘Do It Again’ (and again…), practising the skill so that they can use it with confidence in real life.

 Curriculum Aims for Mathematics

 Traditionally every curriculum has prioritised the 3 Rs – Reading, wRiting and aRithmetic, targeting a solid foundation in each area.
-Arithmetic is an elementary branch of mathematics that studies numerical operations like additionsubtractionmultiplication, and division.
+Arithmetic is an elementary branch of mathematics that studies numerical operations like addition, subtraction, multiplication, and division.
 In recent years, primary curriculums have become increasingly saturated, not just with additional subjects, but within subjects, and maths is no exception.

 We believe that ‘the fundamentals of mathematics’ are better described as Basic Skills, or Numeracy, essentially those skills required to be confident about the maths we encounter in real-life.
-Teachers should focus on Basic Skills ( CLIC ) until they are confident that children can maintain pace with Age Related Expectations in Basic Skills!
+Teachers should focus on Basic Skills (CLIC) until they are confident that children can maintain pace with Age Related Expectations in Basic Skills!

 Big Maths Logo